zloeber/deck.loeber.live/content/slides/devops-101/_index.md

 {{% note %}}
-If the audience size is small perhaps give 5 min to do introductions.
+If the audience size is small perhaps give 5 min to do introductions and illicit feedback on what they look to gain from this presentation.
 {{% /note %}}